Toruitas/MSc-Coding-2/w8/README.md

 To run it, connect an Intel Realsense Camera and run `python discover_people.py`.
 It will open a viewing window automatically. `ctrl+c` in the terminal to exit.

 Both scripts run slowly enough on the Jetson Nano that to continue working on this sort of project would necessitate a move to either more powerful hardware or C++.
 The Realsense Camera has a C++ API so it would be a relatively smooth transition.

+Unfortunately, I didn't take any photos/screenshots of this feature.